Emblem Collecting in America

 Part of the John Webster emblem collection ms

 From time to time early emblem collections continue to come onto the open market and are dispersed.
 Important collections of emblems are put on sale at well-advertised auctions.
-Examples of the sale of major emblem collections in recent times include the S.Ray Miller Auto Museum sale at Elkhart, Indiana in 2004 and the Lee Roy Hartung collection sold at Glenview, Illinois in 2011.
+Examples of the sale of major emblem collections include the S.Ray Miller Auto Museum sale at Elkhart, Indiana in 2004 and the Lee Roy Hartung collection sold at Glenview, Illinois in 2011.

 Auto emblems can still be found at swap meets and individual emblems are regularly offered for sale on the internet.
 In this regard, emblem collecting may be easier today than before with better communications and access to information becoming ever easier using the internet.
 Certainly there are many active emblem collectors today, as can be witnessed by the wide interest shown in rare emblems for sale on the internet.